-LRD or long-memory, are concepts that have been extensively studied because of their significance in various disciplines (\cite{samo}).
-Its importance is evident from numerous publications addressing these topics, with applications in areas such as fractional random fields \cite{Anh1999}, Internet modeling (\cite{Karagiannis2004}), DNA sequencing (\cite{Karmeshu2004}), econometrics (\cite{Guegan2005}), climate studies (\cite{Varotsos2006}), linguistics (\cite{Alvarez2006}), among others.
-Recently, in animal telemetry, LRD models have proven useful in effectively representing movement patterns, as they capture dependencies that extend far beyond the assumptions of short-term memory, allowing for more accurate trajectory predictions (\cite{JY}, \cite{RCMS24}).
-Incorporating LRD enhances the analysis of long-term dependencies, which is crucial for precise interpretations of ecological and behavioral data.
-These studies cover a wide range of topics, including detecting long memory in data, estimating parameters associated with LRD, establishing limit theorems under LRD, and simulating long-memory processes.
+Long-range dependence (LRD) and long memory have been extensively studied because of their relevance in a wide variety of disciplines (\cite{samo}).
+Their importance is reflected in numerous contributions, with applications ranging from fractional random fields (\cite{Anh1999}) and Internet traffic modeling (\cite{Karagiannis2004}) to DNA sequencing (\cite{Karmeshu2004}), econometrics (\cite{Guegan2005}), climate studies (\cite{Varotsos2006}), and linguistics (\cite{Alvarez2006}).
+More recently, in animal telemetry, LRD models have been used to represent movement patterns that exhibit dependence beyond the short-memory framework, thereby allowing greater flexibility in trajectory modeling (\cite{JY}, \cite{RCMS24}).
+These works address, among other topics, the detection of long memory in data, parameter estimation, limit theorems under LRD, and the simulation of long-memory processes.

-When dealing with LRD, the notion has no unique definition (\cite{samo}).
-In this article, for a second-order (not necessarily stationary) stochastic process, we adopt the notion of LRD presented in part (5) of Theorem 2.4 in \cite{BGT2007} with $1-b>0$.
-Several Gaussian processes with the LRD property have apperead, characterizing the temporal structure when we are interested in the rescaled occupation-time fluctuation of certain branching particle systems (see, for example, \cite{BGT-SPL2004, BGT2007, BGT2008}, \cite{LMR2024}).
-In this paper, we are interested in

-for $s,t>0$ and functions $f:\mathbb{R}_{+}\to \mathbb{R}_{+}$ such that (\ref{critical-wegithed-covariance}) remains a covariance function of some centered Gaussian process.
-Specifically, we show that if $f$ is a measurable function such that, for any $\delta>0$,

-then the function $K_{f}(s,t)$, defined by (\ref{critical-wegithed-covariance}), serves as a covariance function (see Theorem \ref{Main-th1} below).
-We denote by $\zeta = (\zeta_t)_{t \geq 0 }$ the centered non-stationary Gaussian stochastic process with covariance function (\ref{critical-wegithed-covariance}).
-We establish some properties of the process \( \zeta \); in particular, we highlight the property that the covariance \( \mathbb{E}(\zeta_r \zeta_{s+T}) \) is positive and exhibits an asymptotic logarithmic growth.
-More precisely, for $r,s>0$